browserengineering/book/book/scheduling.md

 ```

 Naturally you'll need to call this method before quitting, from the
-main event loop, so it has a chance to print its timing data.
+main event loop, so it has a chance to close out the JSON file.

 Fire up the server, open our timer script, wait for it to finish
 counting, and then exit the browser.
 Then open up Chrome tracing or